-International Commitments Situation Recommendations First Nationally Determined Contribution (NDC) (2015) United Nations Framework Convention on climate Change Does not specifically mention mangroves.
+International Commitments Situation Recommendations Nationally Determined Contribution (NDC) (December 2020) United Nations Framework Convention on climate Change Directly mentiones mangroves and the implementation of the National Mangrove Management Plan.
 Constitute and convene the National Climate Change Council, to approve the Second National Climate Change Action Plan (NCCAP), which specifically recognises mangroves.
 Include specific targets and indicators for the conservation of mangroves in the second NDC, aligned to also serve CBD reporting.
 National Biodiversity Strategy and Action Plan (NBSAP) (2000) Convention on Biological Diversity Highlights major problems impacting mangroves, but outdated.
 Revise the NBSAP, with focus on ensuring mangrove conservation and sustainable use.
 Voluntary Commitments on Ocean Action Sustainable Development Goal 14 Kenyan government committed to establishment of the National Ocean and Fisheries Council to coordinate and harmonize ocean governance.
 Clarify whether an oceans mandate can be added to the mandate of the Fisheries Advisory Council; or how a mandate on oceans governance can be designed and implemented.
+Second Voluntary National Review on the implementation of the sustainable development goals, United Nations Framework Convention on Climate change Does not specifically mention or analyses mangroves state.
+Assess mangrove coverage and state as part of the progress on SDG 14 and SDG 15.
+Tentative World Heritage Site List, World Heritage Convention There are none WHC Sites with mangroves currently declared.
+The Tana Delta Forest is included in the Tentative site list since 2010.
+Officially nominate the Tana Delta Forest as a World Heritage Site, evaluate its threats, and if necessary include in the List of World Heritage in Danger.
+Use the potential financial and technical resources to address issues in the site.